Join EER/WFR/Leaving Contacts Benefits Medicare Stock Pension Finance Career HP History Index

 - If classified as an HPE retiree, details are on the HPE retiree website

-- Watch out for obscure online sellers who have a high complaint rate or have been in business for a short time.
+- Watch out for obscure sellers who have a high complaint rate or have been in business for a short time.
 Some sell supplies that don't work well or have short life -- with well-done counterfeit packages and security labels.
 Some sell refilled or cloned supplies with clever wording implying that they are genuine -- or no indication at all.
-Cartridges with liquid ink have expiration dates and may be unreliable if too old.
+Genuine cartridges with liquid ink may be unreliable if too old.

-Notebooks, PCs, or printers.
-There are many reasons why a reseller may have a lower price on HP hardware than the employee/retiree discount:
+Why a reseller may have a lower price than the employee/retiree discount:

 - Advertised to draw customer traffic.
 Salespeople are heavily incented to upsell to a more-profitable product, add high-margin accessories, and sell software installation or an extended warranty.
 A website will try to do the same.